HB1184 (2026) Detail

 (3) Identify the specific public property to which the order applies;

-II.(a) If the governing body seeks to continue an NTO beyond the emergency period, the governing body shall approve the NTO by at least a 3/5 vote taken at a duly noticed public meeting, or at a non-public session if permitted under RSA 91-A and requested by the individual subject to the NTO.
+II.(a) If the governing body seeks to continue an NTO beyond the initial NTO period, the governing body shall approve the NTO by at least a majority vote taken by roll call vote at a duly noticed public meeting, or at a non-public session if permitted under RSA 91-A and requested by the individual subject to the NTO.

 (1) The date of issuance;